 I have had a number of education focused grants from the HEA, HESTEM and HEFCE over the past few years, these have supported a number of valuable student projects, particularly in maths education and recently, a joint application with Physics funded an undergraduate scanning electron microscopy suite for Natural Sciences and Physics students.

 Contributions to the Academic Community:

 Taking an active role in our academic community has always been important to me.
-I am currently a member of the University Senate, the Taught Programme Faculty board and the University Health and Safety Committee (representing Senate and in my role as UCU Health and Safety Rep).
+I have been member of the University Senate, the Taught Programme Faculty board and sit on the University Health and Safety Committee (in my role as UCU Health and Safety Rep).
 I have been involved for many years at Discipline, College and University level with the Athena Swan initiative and IoP Project Juno to promote diversity within STEM subjects and more widely across the university, to be sucessful we need to include all talent.
 I also regularly take part in the LTHE programme participating in panels etc., in order to develop the next generation of teachers/lecturers.

 NSC3003 Group Projects

 PHY2016 Practical Physics II

 PHY0000 Communications Skills

 Member of EPSRC Peer Review College